RobinWijnant/docker-compose-dev-stack/README.md

 Mongo-Express is available on: [http://mongo-express.localhost](http://mongo-express.localhost)

+### Sending mail

+It is recommended to use PHP Mailer (available through composer) to send mails in PHP.
+You can check out this [example](/www/localhost/tests/mailer.php).
+A live test is available on [http://localhost/tests/mailer.php](http://localhost/tests/mailer.php)

 ## Configuration

 Basic settings can be changed in `.env`.
 All services are also configurable through an additional config file for each service.
 These additional config files only require a restart of the containers in order to take effect.